WordPress/plugin-check/docs/run-unit-tests.md

 3. You need to have Docker installed and running wp-env environment `npm run wp-env start`.
 4. Run tests with npm command `npm run test-php`.

-If it does not fail, your Pull request is ready to be committed to the repository.
+The full test suite is run against PRs as a GitHub action ( [example](https://github.com/WordPress/plugin-check/actions/runs/9660204610) ) so tests can be run against all supported environments.
+Making sure those pass are the important thing.
+Being able to run them locally is meant to help developers while working on or debugging tests, prior to submitting their code for review.

 ## Where to find folder tests

 We have this structure for the tests folder:

-- tests/behat
-- tests/phpstan
-- tests/phpunit Unit tests for the plugin.
+- `tests/phpunit` Unit tests for the plugin.
-  - tests/phpunit/tests/Checker/Checks All tests to run inside the plugin.
+  - `tests/phpunit/tests/` All PHPUnit tests that run as part of the suite.
-  - tests/phpunit/testdata/plugins You will find all data required to run unit tests, organized by folders.
+  - `tests/phpunit/testdata/` Example classes or plugins that can be used in tests.
+  - `tests/phpunit/utils/` Shared helpers that can be used across different test classes.

 Ensure that you create your Check and test unit at same time.